-What is the Relationship Between Christian Lifestyle and Salvation?
+What is the relationship between Christian lifestyle and salvation?

-They understand that “by the deeds of the law no flesh will be justified in His sight, for by the law is the knowledge of sin.
+“By the deeds of the law no flesh will be justified in His sight, for by the law is the knowledge of sin.
 But now the righteousness of God apart from the law is revealed, being witnessed by the Law and the Prophets, even the righteousness of God, through faith in Jesus Christ, to all and on all who believe” (Romans 3:20–22, NKJV).

 And “behavior” here isn’t about a one-time act.

-We read that faith has its paramount place in salvation, but “by itself, if it does not have works, [it] is dead’ (James 2:17, ESV).
+James 2 helps us understand how faith and works go hand in hand.
+Faith has its paramount place in salvation, but “by itself, if it does not have works, [it] is dead’ (James 2:17, ESV).

-Just like how “the body apart from the spirit is dead, so also faith apart from works is dead” (James 2:26, ESV).
+Just like “the body apart from the spirit is dead, so also faith apart from works is dead” (James 2:26, ESV).

+“I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God” (Romans 12:1–2, NKJV).

-The story of how humanity fell into sin.
-And how Jesus is working to ultimately restore us and our world to its original state.
+The gospel and the whole plan of salvation are about restoration—and ending evil, suffering, and death.
+Humanity fell into sin, but Jesus is working to restore us and our world to its original state.

 “Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new” (2 Corinthians 5:17, NKJV).

-Why is a Christian Lifestyle Important to Adventists?
+Why is a Christian lifestyle important to Adventists?

 According to the Bible, this nation was meant to be a model to the world.
-An example of what it looks like to know and serve the true God and Creator of all things.
+An example of what it looks like to know and serve the true God and creator of all things.

-They were to live pure lives and remain faithful to God amidst the surrounding nations.
-Nations that were full of idolatry and false religions.
-They were called to be “a light to the Gentiles” (Isaiah 49:6)—with the word “Gentiles” there meaning “the nations.”
+They were to live pure lives and remain faithful to God amidst the surrounding nations that were full of idolatry and false religions.
+They were called to be “a light to the Gentiles” (Isaiah 49:6, NKJV)—with the word Gentiles referring to the non-Jewish nations.

-“Surely I have taught you statutes and judgments, just as the LORD my God commanded me, that you should act according to them in the land which you go to possess.
-Therefore be careful to observe them; for this is your wisdom and your understanding in the sight of the peoples who will hear all these statutes, and say, ‘Surely this great nation is a wise and understanding people’” (Deuteronomy 4:5, 6, NKJV).
+“Surely I have taught you statutes and judgments, just as the Lord my God commanded me, that you should act according to them in the land which you go to possess.
+Therefore be careful to observe them; for this is your wisdom and your understanding in the sight of the peoples who will hear all these statutes, and say, ‘Surely this great nation is a wise and understanding people’” (Deuteronomy 4:5–6, NKJV).

 There are two crucial things here.